Members visit free all year! Join or renew today.

 JJ: Female, born on June 15, 2002 at the Yokohama Zoological Gardens in Japan.
 She arrived at the Philadelphia Zoo on January 23, 2014, from the Lincoln Park Zoo in Chicago, IL.

-Mei Lin and JJ are a little stockier and darker in color than Spark and her cubs because they are different subspecies.
-Spark and her cubs are Ailurus fulgens fulgens, while Mei Lin and JJ are Ailurus fulgens refulgens (styani).
+Mei Lin and JJ are a little stockier and darker in color than Spark, Khumbie, and Benjamin because they are different subspecies.
+Spark, Khumbie, and Benjamin are Ailurus fulgens fulgens, while Mei Lin and JJ are Ailurus fulgens refulgens (styani).

 The red panda coat is soft, dense and long with a thick under-fur.
 Their face is light with dark markings.
 Rust-red stripes beneath each eye separate their white snout from their white cheeks.
 Their ears are large, upright, pointed and tapered with a white spot on the inside.
 Red pandas have a long, bushy, reddish-brown tail with distinctly separate pale reddish rings which they use to cover their face and keep their noses warm in the cold.